 - Management decision-making.

-Eighteen years after its establishment, these themes remain a good summary of our core business and the CHSD has expanded its funding and outputs and consolidated its team of researchers.
+More than 20 years after its establishment, these themes remain a good summary of our core business and the CHSD has expanded its funding and outputs and consolidated its team of researchers.
 The CHSD is a recognised centre of excellence in health services research and development with three well developed sub-centres - the Australian Health Outcomes Collaboration (AHOC), the Australasian Rehabilitation Outcomes Centre (AROC), and the Palliative Care Outcomes Collaboration (PCOC).
 In 2010 CHSD started teaching a new Graduate Program in Health Services Research and Development.